RikkaApps/Riru/README.md

 From v22.0, Riru provide a hide mechanism (idea from [Haruue Icymoon](https://github.com/haruue)), make the memory of Riru and module to anonymous memory to hide from "`/proc/maps` string scanning".

+## Known issues

+* The device reboots after zygote is dead

+  For hide purpose, `ro.dalvik.vm.native.bridge` is reset after zygote starts.
+If zygote is dead, we can set `ro.dalvik.vm.native.bridge` back but can't guarantee it's before zygote starts.
+So reboot the device maybe the only solution.

+  If you relies on the original behavior, you can remove `/data/adb/riru/bin/rirud.dex`.

 ## Build

 > Android Studio (at least until 4.2 Canary 13) can't correctly handle local module using prefab, you may have to manually run ":riru:assembleDebug" to make Android Studio happy